Celebrating Dennis R. McSeveney, PhD: 28 Years of Service to AKD

 Meet Dennis R. McSeveney, PhD

 Dr. McSeveney is a Professor of Sociology Emeritus, Dean of the College of Liberal Arts Emeritus, and Associate Provost Emeritus at the University of New Orleans.
-His formal affiliation with AKD began in 1997 when he took on the role of AKD’s Representative to the Association of College Honor Societies (ACHS).
+He was inducted into AKD in 1968 while he was a graduate student at Emory University.
+He became a member of AKD’s Council in 1997 when he took on the role of AKD’s Representative to the Association of College Honor Societies (ACHS).
 McSeveney continued in that role until 2019, during which he became the President-Elect of AKD (2018-2020).
 In 2020, Dr. McSeveney was appointed the President of AKD, a role in which he served until 2022.
 Following, he served AKD as Past President from 2022 until 2024 when he officially retired from AKD.

 While his service to AKD is nothing short of impressive, perhaps even more impressive is how many other organizations he served during the same time frame.
 From 2012 to 2014, he served two year-long terms as president of ACHS.
 During those years he was also served on the Board of Directors for ACHS and returned to the Board for another two year term in 2014.
 McSeveney has also served on the Board of Directors for the Urban League of Louisiana since 2009 and began serving as their elected Treasurer in 2011—two roles in which he still serves today.
 Further, Dr. McSeveney is a Founding Member of the Mid-South Sociological Association, and continues to be an active member today.
 He also served as their Secretary-Treasurer from 1983 to 1986, President-Elect from 1996 to 1997, and President from 1997 to 1998.